immunogenomics/RA_ATAC_multiome/README.md

 ### Directory information

-paper_figures: jupyter notebooks used to create the figures/tables in the submitted manuscript.
+paper_figures: jupyter notebooks used to create the figures/tables in the paper.
 There are also two R files with the functions used in the jupyter notebooks.

 scripts: The scripts used to process the data split up by analysis.
-Usage information by script can be found by using Rscript {script} -h for R scripts or python {script} -h for python scripts.
+Usage information by script can be found by using ```Rscript {script} -h``` for R scripts or ```python {script} -h``` for python scripts.